Klipper3d/klipper/docs/Config_Reference.md

 #   The height (in mm) that the head should be commanded to move to
 #   just prior to starting a probe operation.
 The default is 5.
 #max_adjust: 4
-#   Safety limit if an ajustment greater than this value is requested
+#   Safety limit if an adjustment greater than this value is requested
 #   quad_gantry_level will abort.
 #retries: 0
 #   Number of times to retry if the probed points aren't within